sheldonhull/sheldonhull.hugo/content/notes/development/go/goroutines.md

 ## Using Goroutines with CLI Tools

-Running cli tools via goroutines can allow speeding up slow actions like code generation.
+Running CLI tools via goroutines can speed up slow actions like code generation.
-I prefer to run these type of actions with a buffered channel to allow throttling the requests to avoid my laptop from catching on fire. 🔥
+I prefer to run these types of actions with a buffered channel to throttle the requests and avoid overloading my laptop. 🔥

 Here's an example using Pterm output for reporting progress (no progress bar)[^race-conditions].